mradhyaf/ratpack-crud-app/README.md

 ## 2. System Design

-This app consists of 3 components, described by the image below.
+This app consists of 3 components, shown by the image below.
 ![diagram](./docs/images/diagram.png)

 ### Summary of each component:

-1. Server: a ratpack server that handles the user requests.
+1. Server: a ratpack server that routes and handles the user requests.
 2. Database: interfaces with sqlite through JDBC (Java Database Connectivity).
 3. FileManager: manages file creation, deletion.